 Chemical peels are a mixture of solutions applied to the skin to enhance its cosmetic appearance.
 There are a variety of strengths and formations for different purposes.
 Some even have a medical indication that can be used to treat precancerous lesions like actinic keratosis.
-If you’re interested in finding out more about how this quick procedure can improve your skin call us today or make an appointment online.
+If you’re interested in finding out more about how this quick procedure can improve your skin, call us today or request an appointment online.

 What are chemical peels?

 What is a treatment with a chemical peel like?

 Chemical peels are easily performed in a 30-minute appointment session.
 When you arrive, your skin is cleaned and prepared for the procedure.
 Topical numbing cream is applied to the skin and begins to work almost immediately.
 For deeper peeling, we sometimes add a nerve block to ensure complete comfort.
 The chemical peeling agent is then applied to the skin.
 Several passes of the solution are used to cover the skin.
 After that, the skin is cleaned and a calming cream applied.
 You are then ready to go.